notgui3/cse15l-lab-reports/Lab Report 5.md

 <br>

 2. <br>
-More than just fixed-sized arrays can go out of bounds.
+TA: More than just fixed-sized arrays can go out of bounds.
 Try looking at what code lines the test is giving you in ```ListExamples.java``` (line 28).
 What is on that line and around that line?
 Are there any list or array objects present?
 How and why would the index go out of bounds?

 <br>